aldeebhasan/lottie-laravel/README.md

 //from local array
 $content = Lottie::loadData([]);
 ```
-After loading the lottie file in the manager you can
+After loading the lottie file to the manager you can
-change the colors of the file using the following
+change the colors  using one of the following
 ```php
 $content = Lottie::loadUrl("https://example.json")
    ->replaceColor("#000","#0f0f0f") // color with color